ichsanulamal/ksei-mcp/README.md

 This software is intended for **educational and personal use only**.
 Users are responsible for complying with KSEI's terms of service and all relevant regulations.

 > **Note**: This is an **unofficial client** for KSEI services.
 It is not affiliated with or endorsed by KSEI.

+### Acknowledgement

+This project is an adaptation from [chickenzord/goksei](https://github.com/chickenzord/goksei).
+Many thanks to the original author for their work and inspiration.